documentationfor yFiles for HTML 3.0.0.1

 Example: Starting Edge Creation Inside the Source Node

-By default, CreateEdgeInputMode starts edge creation gesture only after the mouse pointer leaves the source node.
-In some cases, it makes sense to start immediately when dragging inside the source node.
-This can be the case if edges should be created between two overlapping nodes, or for the creation of self-loops without the mouse having to leave and enter the node.
+By default, the CreateEdgeInputMode only starts the edge creation gesture after the mouse pointer leaves the source node.
+In some cases, it is preferable to start immediately when dragging inside the source node.
+This is useful, for example, if edges should be created between two overlapping nodes, or for creating self-loops without the mouse having to leave and re-enter the node.

-To immediately start edge creation upon dragging from the source node, it is sufficient to assign ALWAYS.
+To immediately start edge creation upon dragging from the source node, assign ALWAYS.

 function configureInteraction(graphComponent) {